Dnyarri/PixelArtScaling/README.md

 Apparently useful for scaling up grey text scans with low resolution before OCR, to improve OCR quality.

 > [!NOTE]
-> Only PNG image format is supported.
+> For single file processing PNG, PGM and PPM formats are supported.
 Batch processing of folders and subfolders is supported.
+Currently only PNG format is supported for batch processing to avoid batch confusions due to different PNM subversions.

 Currently [**Scale2x**](https://github.com/amadvance/scale2x) (aka **AdvMAME2x**) and **Scale3x** (aka **AdvMAME3x**) are implemented.